 While there’s the option to stay underground for the night, including with your dog, also consider staying at the BIG4 Stuart Range Outback Resort.
 This pet-friendly caravan park in South Australia welcomes pets on both powered and unpowered sites, although not in any of their apartments.

 In addition, the park is home to an on-site dog wash.
-Just to thing to clean them up after desert adventures!
+Just the thing to clean up your pups after desert adventures in the outback!

 #10 Ceduna Shelly Beach Caravan Park, Ceduna